Open Space Is an Individual Community Decision

 Sometimes conservation means providing excellent habitat for hunting and fishing.
 But sometimes it means preserving the diversity of the biosphere so that plants and animals needed to prevent or cure disease, as well as provide food and other materials important to human life, will be preserved.
 Both are human-oriented goals, one short-term and one long-term.

-Conservation goals are achieved in three primary ways:
+Conservation goals are achieved in four primary ways, described below:

 • Public purchase of land, such as national, state, and local parks, forests, preserves, and reservations